ComprosoftCEO/lines-of-battle/Protocol.md

 ### Game State Type

 The `GameState` type defines all details about the current game state in the world.
+**Important Note:** The `players` field only lists the players remaining in the game, not any killed players.

 ```typescript
 interface GameState {